kletobias/p2022/_projects/multicolinearity-what-it-is-measures-to-spot-it.md

 <br>

 ### Summary
-Two highly correlated distributions ($S1$, $S2$) are created from scratch.
-A scatter plot of both distributions is created, with values on the x-axis from $S1$ and values on the y-axis from $S2$, to display what collinearity looks like. *Covariance* along with the prerequisites that need to be met for it to be a suitable metric, is first explored as a metric to spot collinearity.
-The mathematical formula and a shortcut for calculating it are presented.
-The second metric is the *Pearson Correlation Coefficient*.
-It is described much like the *Covariance*, along with a description the possible values of the correlation coefficient $r$.
-The article concludes with an example of how the *Pearson Correlation Coefficient* can be used in a hypothesis test to determine, if $S1$ and $S2$ are at all correlated with each other.<br>
+This article constructs two highly correlated distributions, denoted as $S1$ and $S2$, from the ground up.
+A scatter plot displaying these distributions is generated, with $S1$ values on the x-axis and $S2$ values on the y-axis, to visually represent collinearity.
+The concept of *Covariance* is initially examined as a metric for identifying collinearity, including its mathematical formulation and a practical shortcut for calculation.
+Following this, the *Pearson Correlation Coefficient* is introduced, paralleling the treatment of *Covariance*.
+This section details the possible values and interpretations of the correlation coefficient $r$.
+The discussion culminates with a practical application of the *Pearson Correlation Coefficient* in a hypothesis test to evaluate the correlation between $S1$ and $S2$.<br>
 <br>
-# Multicollinearity
+# Understanding and Detecting Multicollinearity in Data Analysis
 <br>
-Covariance and the Pearson Correlation Coefficient: How to Spot Multicollinearity between random variables.<br>
+Covariance and the Pearson Correlation Coefficient: Detecting Multicollinearity among Random Variables.<br>
 <br>
-Multicollinearity is a statistical concept that describes the phenomenon of several independent variables that are part of a multiple regression model, are linearly correlated with each other.
-In this article we mention two metrics, that can be used to test for collinearity between two random variables.
-The metrics work on a per-pair or independent variables basis and so can be illustrated by using two random variables S1 and S2 in the following.
+Multicollinearity, in statistical analysis, refers to the condition where several independent variables in a multiple regression model are linearly related to one another.
+This article highlights two key metrics for detecting collinearity between pairs of random variables, using the variables $S1$ and $S2$ as examples.

-There are several reasons, why having Multicollinearity among several independent variables can cause problems.
-One of them is:
+The presence of Multicollinearity in a model can lead to various issues, one of which includes:
-- The presence of Multicollinearity undermines the statistical significance of an independent variable.
+- Diminished statistical significance of individual independent variables.

-Multiple linear regression models are often used for their easy to explain relationship between the independent variables and the dependent variable.
-One important metric when describing this relationship is, whether the impact of an independent variable on the dependent variable is statistically significant.
-If this is the case, then the coefficients that a model assigns to each independent variable $X_{i}$ is proportional (in case of a continuous variable
-$X_{i}$ and dependent variable $Y_{i}$) to the impact that the variable has on the dependent variable.
-Boolean variables can be used to describe other relationships between independent and dependent variable.
-That is, if the model does not suffer from Multicollinearity among other problems that can undermine this relationship.
+Multiple linear regression models are favored for their straightforward explanation of the relationship between independent and dependent variables.
+A crucial aspect of this relationship is determining the statistical significance of each independent variable's influence on the dependent variable.
+In the case of a continuous independent variable $X_{i}$ and a dependent variable $Y_{i}$, the model's coefficients should reflect the variable's impact on the dependent outcome.
+Boolean variables can represent different types of relationships between independent and dependent variables.
+However, this is contingent on the model being free from Multicollinearity and other issues that could compromise these relationships.

 ## Creating Suitable Samples